 Chocolate Chip Cookie Cups - Zero added sweeteners used to make these delicious little high protein treats!
 Naturally sweetened with applesauce, cinnamon, and vanilla.

 Having kids makes venturing outside the house a real pain.

-Diapers, waters, bathing suits, towels, goggles, hats, sunglasses, and allergy-friendly snacks all topped the list of ‘stuff to bring’.
+The entire preparation process is exhausting!
+Diapers, waters, hats, toys, and allergy-friendly snacks all top the list of 'stuff to bring'.

 Yes, I'm that weirdo toting around my own food when I go somewhere.

 I try not make a big scene about it, but there always seems to be a nosy onlooker or heckler.

 'Whacha got there?!'
 'We've got plenty of food, you didn't need to bring your own!'

 These people also seem to have the most boisterous voices as well, leaving me cringing a bit from the vocal blast.

 I'm sure my sensitivity to the matter doesn't help either.

 This time around, we all ate lunch prior to going, but I knew the girls would get hungry again, especially after swimming for a bit.